-Information regarding the Company's remuneration framework for the directors, KMP's and senior executives is set out in the Remuneration Report of the Annual Report.
+Information regarding the Company's remuneration framework for the directors, KMP's and senior executives is set out in the Remuneration Report section of the Company's Annual Report.
 The Remuneration Report includes a summary of Company policies and practices for determining the nature and amount of remuneration and the relationship between those policies and Company performance.